Acclime helps you set up, manage & advance your business in China and beyond.

 Company closing procedures

-Generally, the procedures for closing a company follows the following process outlined below:
+Generally, the process for closing a company follows the procedures outlined below:

 1. AIC Backup